Jalalpuram

-Jalapuram is a village in the Guntur district of the Indian state of Andhra Pradesh.
-It is located in Pedakurapadu mandal of Guntur revenue division.
+Jalapuram is a village in the Palnadu district of the Indian state of Andhra Pradesh.
+It is located in Pedakurapadu mandal of Sattenapalli revenue division.

 Government and politics

 Jalalpuram gram panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.
 The ward members are headed by a Sarpanch.
 The village forms a part of Andhra Pradesh Capital Region and is under the jurisdiction of APCRDA.

 Education

 As per the school information report for the academic year 2018–19, the village has a total of one Mandal Parishad school.